ustas-eth/daily-glider/articles/contracts/README.md

 We've covered the object a little in the previous articles, so you should already be quite familiar with it.

-Anyway, `Contracts` is the starting point of a declarative query, the highest level, and the smallest number of instances.
+Anyway, `Contracts` is the starting point of a declarative query, the highest level, and the smallest number of instances since it includes all the other objects.
 You can filter contracts by the following parameters:

 - Names (exact, negative, prefix, suffix, regexp)
 - Compiler versions (by range, e.g., 0.6.0 - 0.8.25)
 - Error and event names and signatures
 - Function names
 - Struct names and nested types
-- Interfaces and main (high-level) contracts
+- Interfaces or main (high-level) contracts

 ## Example